julianashwin/BTR.jl/README.md

 ## Pre-processing

-Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) package
+Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) package.

-The core functions for estimation are
+## Estimation

-* BTR_EMGibbs
+The core function for estimation is BTR_EMGibbs
 ```julia
 BTR_EMGibbs(dtm_in::SparseMatrixCSC{Int64,Int64}, ntopics::Int,
     y::Array{Float64,1};  x::Array{Float64,2} = zeros(1,1),